-Under Florida Statutes § 95.11(3)(a), you generally must file a personal injury lawsuit within four years of an accident.
-If your family member died from the injuries they sustained in an accident, Florida Statutes § 95.11(4)(d) gives you only two years to file a wrongful death lawsuit.
+Under Florida Statutes § 95.11(3)(a), you generally must file a Fort Lauderdale personal injury lawsuit within four years of an accident.
+If your family member died from the injuries they sustained in an accident, Florida Statutes § 95.11(4)(d) gives you only two years to file a Fort Lauderdale wrongful death lawsuit.

-If you got hurt or lost a loved one in an accident like a car crash or a slip and fall, you must file your lawsuit within these deadlines, or you may lose the right to get compensation from the at-fault party.
+If you got hurt or lost a loved one in an accident like a Fort Lauderdale car crash or a slip and fall, you must file your lawsuit within these deadlines, or you may lose the right to compensation from the at-fault party.

 Why Florida’s Statute Of Limitations For Personal Injury Cases Matters

 You might be trying to negotiate a settlement on your accident claim by yourself, without a lawyer on your side.
-You thought the claims adjuster was negotiating with you in good faith; however, without warning, they stopped responding to your phone calls and emails.
+You thought the claims adjuster was negotiating with you in good faith; however, they stopped responding to your phone calls and emails without warning.

 You called the main number for their department, but the receptionist just took a message from you.
-Still, you never heard back.
+Still, you have yet to hear back.
 One day, you may get a letter saying that neither the insurance company nor the at-fault party they insure has any liability toward you because the statute of limitations for your claim has expired.

 Negotiating with the insurance company or filing a claim with them does not count as filing a lawsuit for purposes of the statute of limitations.
 The only thing that will satisfy the deadline is to file a lawsuit with the appropriate court.
-Most non-lawyers do not know about statutes of limitations.
+Most non-lawyers need to learn about statutes of limitations.
 This is one of many reasons you should consider working with a personal injury attorney on your claim.

 For a free legal consultation 800-747-3733